 PCA operates in an industry that is highly competitive, with no single containerboard or corrugated packaging producer having a dominant position.
 Containerboard cannot generally be differentiated by producer, which tends to intensify price competition.
 The corrugated packaging industry is also sensitive to price fluctuations, as well as other factors including innovation, design, quality and service.
 To the extent that one or more competitors are more successful with respect to any key competitive factor, our business could be adversely affected.
 Our products also compete, to some extent, with various other packaging materials, including products made of paper, plastics, wood and various types of metal.
-The intensity of containerboard competition and the commodity nature of containerboard, plus the intensity of corrugated packaging competition, could lead to a reduction in our market share as well as lower prices for our products, both of which could reduce our earnings.
+The intensity of corrugated packaging competition, could lead to a reduction in our market share as well as lower prices for our products, both of which could reduce our earnings.